Jack Ruby: Career

 Ruby left school at 16.
-He made money through ticket scalping, selling horse racetrack tip sheets, and as an organizer for the Scrap Iron and Junk Handlers Union.
-After the union president Leon Cooke was murdered in 1939, Ruby was investigated as a suspect, although he was cleared of any wrongdoing.
-He was drafted in 1943 and served in the U.S. Army Air Forces during World War II, working as an aircraft mechanic at US bases until 1946.
-He had an honorable record and was promoted to Private First Class.
+He made money through ticket scalping and selling horse race tip sheets.
+Around 1937, he became an organizer in Local 20467 of the Scrap Iron and Junk Handlers Union.
+In 1939, union president Leon Cooke was murdered.
+Cooke was a friend of Ruby, and he was investigated as a suspect, although he was cleared of any wrongdoing.
+He adopted the middle name "Leon" in tribute to his friend.
+When Paul Dorfman replaced Cooke as president, Ruby continued on in the union for another two months before leaving.
+According to Dorfman, Ruby was fired by the union on the orders of the American Federation of Labor regional office when it temporarily took over the union following Cooke's murder.

+In 1941, Ruby and Harry Epstein organized the Spartan Novelty Co., a small firm that sold small cedar chests containing candy and punchboards.
+He designed plaques for sale commemorating the attack on Pearl Harbor, but his perfectionism led to production delays.

+Ruby was drafted in 1943 and served in the United States Army Air Forces during World War II, working as an aircraft mechanic at US bases until 1946.
+He had an honorable record and was promoted to private first class.
 Upon discharge, in 1946, Ruby returned to Chicago.

 In 1947, Ruby moved to Dallas, purportedly because of the failure of merchandise deals in Chicago and to help operate his sister's nightclub.
 Soon afterward he and his brothers shortened their surnames from Rubenstein to Ruby.
 The stated reason for the name change was that the name "Rubenstein" was too long and that he was "well known" as Jack Ruby.
-Ruby later went on to manage various nightclubs, strip clubs, and dance halls in Dallas.
+Ruby later managed nightclubs, strip clubs, and dance halls in Dallas.
 He developed close ties to many Dallas Police officers who frequented his nightclubs, where he provided them with free liquor, prostitutes, and other favors.
 Ruby's nightclubs were also frequented by Buck Owens, who discovered Lulu Roman—then working as bawdy comic relief at one of Ruby's clubs—and hired Roman to join the cast of Hee Haw.
+Ruby hired the singer Jewel Brown to perform at his clubs after they were introduced by James Henry Dolan.
+She stopped working for Ruby after about a year when they had a falling out.

-Ruby developed financial problems during this period and constantly borrowed money from friends, family, and business associates.
+Ruby developed financial problems during this period and often borrowed money from friends, family, and business associates.
 He was often in conflict with the Internal Revenue Service (IRS) and at one point owed 6 years of back taxes.
-In 1959 he became a member of the Dallas Chamber of Commerce due to the help of Judge Joe B. Brown.
-Brown would later serve as the judge for Ruby's trial for the murder of Lee Harvey Oswald.
+In 1959, he became a member of the Dallas Chamber of Commerce due to the help of Judge Joe B. Brown.
+Brown later served as the judge for Ruby's trial for the murder of Lee Harvey Oswald.